aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ## Combine the logs using an AWS Glue ETL Job

-In this section you will create an AWS Glue ETL job to  join the four following logs - 1) Viewer request triggered Lambda@Edge logs, 2) Origin request triggered Lambda@Edge logs, 3)Amazon CloudFront access logs and 4) Application Load Balancer(ALB) logs.
+Now that you have created all the AWS Glue data catalog tables for the optimized logs, in this section you will create an AWS Glue ETL job to  join the four optimized logs - 1) Viewer request triggered Lambda@Edge logs, 2) Origin request triggered Lambda@Edge logs, 3)Amazon CloudFront access logs and 4) Application Load Balancer(ALB) logs.
 The output of the combined logs is written in optimized parquet format to the Amazon S3 bucket that you created at the beginning of this lab.
 The data is partition by year followed by month follow by day.
 You will also create an IAM role that grants AWS Glue service permission to read and write to Amazon S3 bucket and access the AWS Glue data catalog tables.

 ### Create AWS IAM Role